Use of banned substance ‘not intentional‘: Jo Moore represents rugby player before the National Anti-Doping Panel - Jul 2019

-Jo accepts instructions in all areas of Chambers’ work and is developing a broad practice, in particular in public law and human rights, clinical negligence, professional discipline, personal injury, inquests and sports law.
+Jo accepts instructions in all areas of Chambers’ work and has a broad practice, in particular in public law and human rights, clinical negligence, personal injury, inquests, employment and sports law.

-She regularly acts for both claimants and defendants in clinical negligence matters.
-She developed significant experience in complex and high value claims during a lengthy specialist medical negligence secondment.
-She appears in court in her own right in a variety of civil hearings, alongside coronial work.
+She regularly acts for both claimants and defendants in complex clinical negligence matters.
+She developed significant experience in high value claims, including birth injuries, during a lengthy specialist medical negligence secondment.

 Jo Moore is our Head of Outreach at chambers.Clinical Negligence

-- Advising a claimant on quantum and settlement in a six-figure claim resulting from gynecological injury suffered during forceps delivery.
+- Advising a claimant on quantum and settlement in a six-figure claim resulting from gynaecological injury suffered during forceps delivery.

-- Acting for the claimant, the widow of a man who died following a brain injury.
+- Settling a six-figure claim for a claimant, the widow of a man who died following a brain injury sustained following surgery.
 Advising on quantum and settlement in this high value claim brought under the Fatal Accidents Act and the Law Reform (Miscellaneous Provisions) Act.

-Jo gained substantial experience in employment law during her 12-month pupillage, where she was trained by the employment junior of the year (2016).
-She worked on cases before the Employment Tribunal and the Employment Appeals Tribunal.
+Jo frequently appears for HMRC in minimum wage enforcement proceedings.
+She gained substantial experience in employment law during pupillage, working on cases before the Employment Tribunal and the Employment Appeals Tribunal.
 She was also involved in a variety of sports-related employment cases.

 Jo has a master’s degree (with distinction) in Global Migration from University College, London.
 She studied international human rights law, international refugee law and European migration law.